-- 3. Details of the disposal of all classified documents or assets recorded in the Classified Document Register (CDR) are to be clearly annotated alongside each individual document record and those carrying out the destruction are to sign the CDR or document register. - 4.
-The originator of a copy-numbered classified document must be consulted prior to the destruction of such a document.
-If the originator approves destruction of the copy-numbered document, the destruction is to also be recorded by completing Form XC024 Certificate of Destruction for Classified Material.
-The completed Form XC024 is then to be sent to the document originator. - 5.
-For as long as any one document recorded in a given CDR is still in existence, the CDR is to be maintained.
+3. Details of the disposal of all classified documents or assets recorded in the Classified Document Register (CDR) are to be clearly annotated alongside each individual document record and those carrying out the destruction are to sign the CDR or document register.

+4. The originator of a copy-numbered classified document must be consulted prior to the destruction of such a document.
+If the originator approves destruction of the copy-numbered document, the destruction is to also be recorded by completing Form XC024 - Certificate of Destruction for Classified Material.
+The completed Form XC024 is then to be sent to the document originator.

+5. For as long as any one document recorded in a given CDR is still in existence, the CDR is to be maintained.
 Following destruction of the final document recorded in a CDR, the CDR is to be retained for at least five years before being destroyed in accordance with RECMAN.

-- 6. The book of Form XC051 Dispatch Advice/Receipt for Classified Matter must be retained for at least five years after the last Form XC051 is returned.
-For information regarding CDR, refer to the DSPF Principle 71 Physical Transfer of Information and Assets. - 7.
-Caveat CABINET (Previously DLM Sensitive: Cabinet) Information which bears the CABINET caveat is to be disposed of in accordance with the practices mandated by the Department of the Prime Minister and Cabinet.
-Refer to the Cabinet Handbook. - 8.
-High grade cryptography and communications security.
-High grade cryptography and communications security (COMSEC) material is to be handled in accordance with the DSPF and its authoritative sources. - 9.
-Electronic media.
+7. Caveat - CABINET (Previously DLM Sensitive: Cabinet) Information which bears the CABINET caveat is to be disposed of in accordance with the practices mandated by the Department of the Prime Minister and Cabinet.
+Refer to the Cabinet Handbook.

+8. High grade cryptography and communications security.
+High grade cryptography and communications security (COMSEC) material is to be handled in accordance with the DSPF and its authoritative sources.

+9. Electronic media.
 Electronic media is sanitised/destroyed in accordance with the requirements of the Information Security Manual (ISM).